Abelyem/MS4/README.md

 ### User session
-- Session cookies used to display registered users username on their profile, upon logging in.
-- Session cookies also used in index.html to present the username of the person who has submitted a review.
+- Session cookies used to keep items within customer's bag

 ### About website